omaresmael/merge-base-branch/README.md

-# update pull requests actions
+# update pull requests action

-GitHub Action to update pull request branch with the Head of the base branch
+GitHub Action to update pull requests' branches with the Head of the base branch

 ## Inputs